Keep road work signs off our sidewalks

 Signs that block sidewalks also violate the Manual of Uniform Traffic Control Devices (MUTCD), which many refer to as the “bible” of the transportation engineering profession.

 The MUTCD states that neither portable nor permanent signs sign supports should be located on sidewalks, bicycle facilities, or areas designated for pedestrian or bicycle traffic.

 Despite that, people encounter signs like these throughout Atlanta.

 Asking residents to play whac-a-mole is not a solution.

-At our recent Unblock the Walk forum, Public Works Commissioner Richard Mendoza encouraged people to call 311 to report signs like these.
+Public Works officials encourage people to call 311 to report signs like these.

 The fact that locating signs in the road can be complicated, and require additional costs isn’t an excuse for locating them on sidewalks.

 Take action: Ask City Council to tell Public Works to demand education, inspection and enforcement.